VEGA for Programmers

 }

-Set CLIP_TL and CLIP_BR to a rectangle and set CLIP_EN in FLAGS, and every operation is confined to that rectangle.
-A window manager sets the clip to a window's visible area, then draws freely without checking edges itself.
+Set CLIP_TL and CLIP_BR to a rectangle, and set CLIP_EN in FLAGS.
+Each operation then stays in that rectangle.
+A window manager sets the clip to the visible area of a window.
+It can then draw without a check of the edges.

 /* (verified) */